red/docs/reactivity.md

 		b: base react [b/color/1: to integer!
 255 * s/data]
 	]

 This example sets a reactive relation between a slider named `s` and a base face named `b`.
-When the slider is moved, the base face's background red component is changed accordingly.
+When the slider is moved, the red component of the base face's background color is changed accordingly.
 The reactive expression cannot be re-used for a different set of faces.
 This is the simplest form of reactive behavior for graphic objects in Red/View.

 **Example 2**